azsk/AzTS-docs/Control coverage/Feature/VirtualMachineScaleSet.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to fetch all the security assessment for the specified subscription:
+- REST API to fetch all the security assessment for the specified subscription:
   /subscriptions/{subscriptionId}/providers/Microsoft.Security/assessments?api-version=2020-01-01
   <br />